 Ski Equipment and/or Snowboard Equipment is not included.
 Participants must bring snowboard ski equipment each Saturday as well as a helmet and proper clothing/accessories.
-Please visit Level 9 Sports to purchase special ski/snowboard packages or visit the Ski Equipment section in your region for a list for a ski/snowboard rental shops in your area.
+Please visit Sports Basement to purchase special ski/snowboard packages or visit the Ski Equipment section in your region for a list for a ski/snowboard rental shops in your area.
 See below for a list of recommended clothing and accessories.

 Participants should come properly prepared to ensure a good time on the slopes, under all types of snow conditions and weather.
 This list includes: